 - Goods cannot be sold within six months from the date of entry

-- Imported household goods must be the bonafide property of the importer
+- Imported household goods must be the Bonafide property of the importer

 - The allowance to import personal items extends to family members

-Granted, immigrants, returning residents, and temporary residents can import their used household goods and personal effects into SA duty-free.
+Immigrants, returning residents, and temporary residents can import their used household goods and personal effects into SA duty-free.
+However, temporary residents are eligible if they have a temporary work permit that’s valid for more than six months.

 Other than a valid work or residence permit, immigrants, returning residents, and temporary residents must provide: